Jennifer Capriati: 2003: New Haven champion

 A week after the 2002 WTA Championships, Capriati had eye surgery in order to remove pterygiums (sun spots) from both eyes.
 Recovery from the surgery hampered Capriati's off-season preparation.

 In the opening round of the 2003 Australian Open Capriati lost to unseeded and unheralded Marlene Weingärtner.
 Capriati was the first Australian Open title-holder to lose in the first round.
 She withdrew from the Pan Pacific Open to further recover from her surgery.

 Capriati rebounded by reaching at least semifinals of the next five tournaments she played.
 She lost to Lindsay Davenport in the semifinals of the Indian Wells tournament.
 She then reached the final of the Miami Open for the third consecutive year before losing to world No. 1, Serena Williams.
-Capriati lost in the round of 16 of the French Open to unseeded Nadia Petrova.
+Capriati lost in the octofinals of the French Open to unseeded Nadia Petrova.
 She reached the quarters of Wimbledon for the sixth time, losing to Serena Williams in three sets, her eighth consecutive loss to her compatriot.

 Capriati then reached her second final of 2003 in Stanford, losing to Kim Clijsters in three sets.
 A pectoral strain forced Capriati to retire from her opening match in San Diego and pull out of Montreal.
 Capriati won her first title of 2003 in New Haven after Davenport retired in the final while trailing.
 This ended a 28-tournament title drought for Capriati, and was her first tour victory since she won the 2002 Australian Open.
 Seeded sixth at the US Open, Capriati reached the semifinal where she lost to second-seeded Justine Henin in a tight third-set tiebreak many experts believed she should have won.
 Capriati served for the match twice and was two points away from victory eleven times, but Henin prevailed in a three-hour marathon, despite Henin's serve being visibly affected by muscle cramps in her left leg throughout much of the last half hour of the match.

 Capriati did not play again until the WTA Tour Championships when she lost in the semifinal to Justine Henin again, now the world No. 1.